Selective Mutism in Children and Youth: Information for Parents and Caregivers

 You might also acknowledge your child’s effort and success with a family treat like a special dinner or dessert, a family ‘toast’, or a family outing.
 Be sure to include your other children as well, for example “Let’s have a little celebration.
 Kevin was able to ask his teacher a question today, and Sarah’s been doing a great job tidying up after school.
 Why don’t we all walk over to the store to get some ice cream after dinner tonight?”

 Remember-punishing a child for not speaking will not help.
 Punishment will only make the anxiety worse, making it even harder for your child to speak.
 If your child isn’t able to take an expected step forward, move down a step for a bit.
 Let your child get more comfortable at that step, and then try to move ahead again.

 Remember, if your child had asthma...

 - Would you punish your child for having an asthma attack?

 - Would you reward your child for not having an asthma attack?

 Written by members of the Mental Health Information Committee at the Children’s Hospital of Eastern Ontario (CHEO), in collaboration with the Selective Mutism Group (Aimee Kotrba, Ph.D. & Lisa Kovac, Ed.S.)

-Information in this fact sheet may or may not apply to your child.
-Your health care provider is the best source of information about your child’s health.
+Information in this fact sheet may or may not apply to your situation.
+Your health care provider is the best source of information about your situation.